 Each week, “Just the Facts” provides information about a key aspect of the new regional medical center being built by Mohawk Valley Health System (MVHS).
 It is designed to keep our medical staff, employees and volunteers updated as well as our community members.
 We believe it's vital to keep our community informed about how we’re transforming healthcare in our region.

-TOPIC FOR TUESDAY, NOVEMBER 12, 2019:
+TOPIC FOR TUESDAY, JANUARY 21, 2020:

 What are the plans for the existing campuses?
 What are the findings and recommendations from the repurposing study?

 Over the past nine months, CHA Consulting, an Albany-based engineering consulting firm, conducted a comprehensive study of the three main Mohawk Valley Health System (MVHS) campuses: St. Elizabeth, St. Luke’s and Faxton.
 Not only did they evaluate the buildings and conduct a market assessment for potential uses of the existing campuses, they engaged neighbors, businesses, elected officials and the community for their perspectives on repurposing these sites.

 Last night, January 20, MVHS hosted a meeting for community members and organizations, businesses and elected officials who participated in the repurposing study to share CHA’s findings and recommendations.
 And, this morning, we shared the study findings with the local media.

 Here are CHA’s key recommendations for each campus: